camomile-project/mediaeval/proposal/README.md

 For examples of the types of ￼questions asked by tasks, please have a look at this .pdf for the MediaEval 2013 survey.
 ```

+- What is your opinion about requests selected according to the Google trend.
+  * Very interested.
+  * Not interested

+- Do you think that we should add requests for the anchors and journalists?
+ * Yes
+ * No

+- The responses to the requests should be on persons:
+ * Speaking AND appearing
+ * Speaking OR appearing

+- How much data do you needs for the development set (there is no training data, systems should be unsupervised)?
+ * 5 hours
+ * 10 hours
+ * 20 hours

+- How much time can you devote to the post-annotation to increase the number of requests evaluated:
+ * 0 hours
+ * 25 hours
+ * 50 hours
+ * 75 hours
+ * 100 hours